KingEnesi/KingEnesi/README.md

 - 👋 Hi, I’m @KingEnesi
-- 👀 I’m interested in Web Developing
+- 👀 I’m interested in Programming
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on different projects
-- 📫 How to reach me @_eneskaqandolli or @_webdeveloping on instagram

 <!---
 KingEnesi/KingEnesi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.